KhileShores/react-design-project/README.md

-# react-design-project
+# Jamfeed Portfolio Project

-ReactJs design project
+This is a demo of a design project used for learning react.
+The project demonstrates my ability to create and style react components in a webpage.